Why are we all so busy, anyway???

 The funny thing is, even though I’ve got systems and teams now, I still noticed how anxious I get at the thought of going away.

-So the last few months, I’ve been considering what it is that I ACTUALLY think will go wrong if I disconnect for a couple days or (gasp!) more.
-And I used what I learned to create a new checklist to thoroughly cover all the bases before I go.
+So the last few months, I’ve been considering what it is that I ACTUALLY think will go wrong if I disconnect for a couple of days or (gasp!) more.
+And I used what I learned to create a new checklist to cover all the bases before I go thoroughly.

 Here’s an example:

 You can see what I came up with below.
 Yours will vary depending on what you do and how you work, but anyone can use the same concept to create a little more space in their lives.
 And the anxious ones among us can have a little bit better time on their vacations